🧬

 Unique facts and fascinating details

-• Despite their hunting prowess, they are known to be very affectionate and gentle with children in a home environment.
+• Despite their hunting background, they are known for being very gentle with children.

 Frequently Asked Questions